dueringa/WikiWalker/README.md

 ## Building

-Cmake is used as build system.
+CMake is used as build system.
 You need curl and boost::program_options.

 ### Note for Debian / Ubuntu(?) users

-Debian ships an old version of UniTest++, which also uses a custom pkg-config file Unfortunately, this is completely incomtatible with e.g. Gentoo, and the current version on GitHub, see unittest-cpp/unittest-cpp#145.
+Debian ships an old version of UnitTest++, which also uses a custom pkg-config file Unfortunately, this is completely incompatible with e.g. Gentoo, and the current version on GitHub, see https://github.com/unittest-cpp/unittest-cpp/issues/145.

-## Generating graphs with graphviz
+## Generating graphs with Graphviz

 Since graphs can get very wide, it's recommended to `unflatten` the graph first: